Contents

 The dial can be difficult to pull up.
 You can make the process easier by cocking the film advance lever, but not releasing it.
 This will give more area to grab the dial.

 The range that can be selected goes from 25 to 3200, in 1/3 stop increments.
-With that range, all of the common film speeds can be used and pushed if desired.
-If you are a photographer that intends to shoot film outside of the range, the AE-1 might not be the best choice.
+With that range, common film speeds can be used and pushed if desired.
+The Canon A-1 has the largest metering range, 6 to 12,800, of all the Canon A-series cameras.

 Canon AE-1 Viewfinder